afunnydev/tinysociety/content/articles/2020-06-29-tiny-house-on-wheels-or-vanlife.md

 ## Daily Lifestyle and Activities

 Owning a movable home literally means that everywhere can now be your home.
-However, it comes with some challenges that are important to consider.
+However, this alternative lifestyle comes with some challenges that are important to consider.

 #### Tiny House on Wheels

 Even if you can bring your home on the road, moving your THoW is not a piece of cake.
 Most people with a THoW will place it somewhere and settle for a little while.
 It's pretty common to add a fixed deck, a garden, etc.

-You can expect a lifestyle similar to having a tiny house on a foundation, except that it will be easy to move to a new neighborhood, city, or country whenever you feel like it.
+You can expect an active lifestyle, similar to having a tiny house on a foundation, except that it will be easy to move to a new neighborhood, city, or country whenever you feel like it.

 Most likely, you'll be moving around with your car, living your normal everyday life.
 As simple as that.